• Skip to primary navigation

 • Yeast: This jumbo cinnamon roll recipe uses a dry fast acting yeast such as Saf-Instant.

-• Sugar: You need white granulated sugar for the dough and powdered sugar for the icing.
+• Sugar : You need white granulated sugar for the dough, brown sugar for the filling and powdered sugar for the icing.

 • Butter and egg: For flavor and contributes to the soft texture of the cinnamon rolls.